evildmp/diataxis-documentation-framework/quality.rst

 characteristics of functional quality.

 Documentation can meet all the demands of functional quality, and still fail to exhibit deep quality.
-For example, there are many examples of documentation that is accurate and consistent, even useful, and yet awkward and unpleasant to use.
+There are many examples of documentation that is accurate and consistent (and even very useful) but which is also awkward and unpleasant to use.

 It's also noticeable that while characteristics of functional quality such as completeness and accuracy are **independent** of each other, those of deep